 After extensive research into various revenue generating protocols, their smart contract design patterns, and speccing requirements from borrowers and lenders on what they needed to execute a trustless revenue-based lending agreement, we then designed and built our Spigot smart contract.

 It became clear there was a distinction and balance between ownership and control when trying to use trustless revenue-based collateral.
 Why?
 We want to ensure everyone receives the agreed upon revenue split, but the new owner of the revenue stream might not know how to generate revenue.
 So the owner must pay someone to operate the Revenue Contract for them and give them a cut of the revenue.
 In the case of Debt DAO, our Line of Credit is the Owner and the borrower is the Operator.
-The Line contract, on behalf of its Lenders, is incentivizing the Borrower to keep running their business and ensuring the Line’s collateralized revenue stream stays healthy.
-(The Borrower is also incentivized to repay so that we dont liquidate their spigot and sell their Revenue Contracts to repay lender debt.)
+The Line contract, on behalf of its Lenders, is incentivizing the Borrower to keep running their business and ensuring the Line’s collateralized revenue stream stays healthy by giving them an operator cut of the collateralized revenue stream.
+The Borrower is also incentivized by the obvious fact they get their Spigot liquidated and lose their revenue streams if they do default.

 << Graphic of how Spigot works >>

 - Ability to collateralize revenue streams to receive lower interest rates on loans

 - Add layer of security on top of your protocol to separate onchain roles for managing finances and managing product

 - Can hire operators for your onchain business while giving them minimal control over your protocol